arghyadeep99/minutemen-compass/README.md

-# UMass Campus Agent
+# Minutemen Compass

 A chat-based AI assistant that answers campus-specific questions for UMass Amherst students, staff, and faculty, and can take actions via tools (like finding buses, study spaces, resources) instead of just giving generic answers.

 ## 🎯 Project Overview

-**UMass Campus Agent** is like ChatGPT, but actually understands UMass life and does real tasks.
+**Minutemen Compass** is like ChatGPT, but actually understands UMass life and does real tasks.
 Built for HackUMass with a focus on Ethical AI and using the Gemini API.

 ## ✨ Features